 The Constraints of Gender Roles

 Throughout the series, Ferrante highlights the constraints imposed by traditional gender roles.
 Women in the neighborhood are often confined to domestic spheres, with their lives revolving around marriage, motherhood, and household duties.
 The novels portray the limited options available to women and the societal expectations that dictate their choices.
-Elena and Lila grapple with these constraints in different ways—Elena through her pursuit of education and writing and Lila through her defiance and unconventional choices.
+Elena and Lila grapple with these constraints in different ways—Elena through her pursuit of education and writing and Lila through her defiance and unconventional decisions.

 Female Solidarity and Rivalry